 Winn Park is a beautiful green space located in Ansley Park.
 It's perfect for relaxing with a good book or taking family photos. (📷 Joleen Pete Photography)

 Ansley Park is another great neighborhood for driving around and marveling at the homes.
 Start at Peachtree Circle, behind Colony Square in Midtown and wend your way through the neighborhood that was developed between 1904 and 1930.
 You’ll find single-family residences and some new mega-mansions that replaced historic homes.
 Among the styles are Colonial, Federal, Italian Renaissance, Queen Anne and, well, let’s just say, eclectic.
 Winn Park and McClatchy Park bring even more greenery into an already well-landscaped area.

 Elizabeth Street is the main north-south road in historic Inman Park, Atlanta’s first planned neighborhood.
 You’ll notice that many of the houses feature a butterfly, which is the neighborhood logo.
 The butterfly has two faces, one symbolizes the past, the other the future.
 Created around the turn of the century, the curved streets are home to grand Victorian homes, and these streets counted business moguls such as Asa Candler, founder of the The Coca-Cola Co., among their residents.

-Of course, the big landmark in the area is Grant Park, a popular city park that also is the home to Zoo Atlanta, but the entire neighborhood is a charming enclave of houses going back to the 1880s.
+Grant Park, a popular neighborhood, is the home to Zoo Atlanta, but the entire neighborhood is a charming enclave of houses going back to the 1880s.
 Confederate Avenue is the main street, but again, spend time getting lost looking at the architecturally distinctive homes.